City-of-Bloomington/example-playbooks/README.md

 ### Base OS installation on hosts

 Ansible assumes you have already set up the new host/destination machine with a base OS installation.
-There are many options for getting that configured:
+There are many options for where to put a base OS:

   - Install a base OS on an actual hardware instance of a machine.
   - Install a base OS on a virtual machine.
 VirtualBox or VMWare are common options.